alan-turing-institute/data-safe-haven/docs/roles/system_deployer/build_srd_image.md

 - where `<SHM ID>` is the {ref}`management environment ID <roles_deployer_shm_id>` for this SRE
 - where `<VM name>` is the name of the virtual machine created during the provisioning step

-This will build a new image in `RG_SH_IMAGE_STORAGE` and delete the VM plus associated build artifacts (hard disk, network card and public IP address)
+This will build a new image in `RG_VMIMAGES_STORAGE` and delete the VM plus associated build artifacts (hard disk, network card and public IP address)

 ```{note}
 The first step of this script will run the remote build analysis script.